Eaglehawk

 Eaglehawk features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 61.1% of all households, including 21.3% couples with children, 24.8% couples without children, and 13.8% single parent families.
-Non-family households make up 38.9%, with lone person households at 35.9% and group households comprising 3.0%.
-The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.4.
+Family households constitute 61.1% of all households, including 21.3% couples with children, 24.8% couples without children, and 13.8% single parent families.
+Non-family households make up the remaining 38.9%, with lone person households at 35.9% and group households comprising 3.0%.
+The median household size is 2.2 people, which is smaller than the Regional Vic average of 2.4.

 Frequently Asked Questions - Households